 Have you ever made the decision to eat out, hoping for a quiet, relaxing dining experience, but ended up instead with a circus of wild kids and two fuming parents?
 That isn’t enjoyable for anyone—including other guests at the restaurant.

 The dining out experience doesn’t have to be frustrating.
-Here, from local child development experts, are some tips for making it work.
+Here are some pro-Mom tips to make dining out easier:

 Practice at home.
 Eating meals together at the table helps kids get in a routine and they are more likely to mimic appropriate behaviors when eating out, says Leigh Small, Ph.D., associate professor of nursing and health innovation at ASU.